 Your projects are unique.
 And the proofreading, editing and transcription prices I quote are unique to your projects too.

 I’ll ask for a sample of the text or audio and a clear brief so I can see exactly what’s what.
-The more involved I need to be, the longer it takes to return the spot-on copy you need.
+The more involvement your work needs, the longer it takes to return the spot-on copy you need.
 And expect.

-I’ll normally quote a set project fee rather than the time it’ll take.
+I’ll quote a set project fee rather than the time it’ll take.
 This makes it easier for you to budget and keep your clients in the loop.
-The only time an hourly rate may be best is for spreadsheets that need a lot of cross-checking.
+The only time an hourly rate may be best is for spreadsheets that need a lot of cross-checking against brand guidelines.

 Copy-editing and proof-editing take longer than proofreading.
 There’s so much more to get stuck into.
 And they need a full proofread after too.